 Aside from company perks and monetary compensation, today’s top talent looks for employers that enable them to learn and grow professionally.
-A recent LinkedIn report noted that 94 percent of employees would stay at a company longer if they had more access to learning opportunities.
+A recent LinkedIn report noted that 94 percent of workers would stay at a company longer if they had more access to employee education and learning opportunities.

 Although the importance of employee learning and education is not a new concept, the way that businesses are approaching it is starting to shift.
 From conferences to training courses, there are countless tactics that companies typically leverage to develop talent.
 But a growing number of leading enterprises have realized that providing a few learning opportunities here and there isn’t always enough to move the needle on business goals.